Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball: Hierarchical modeling and inference

 \subsection{Inference and validation}

 After removing plays we are not interested in modeling (plays that terminated in either fouls, timeouts, jumpballs, or in the backcourt) we have 155,656 plays ($\approx1.93$ million observations) on which we fit our models.
 We held out a sample of approximately 28,000 plays to use for model validation.
-We fit our models using Stan, an open-source software package which offers a suite of MCMC methods for statistical inference \citep{carpenter2017stan, cmdstan}.
-For each model we initialized two chains and let them mix long enough to ensure we had a potential scale reduction factor $< 1.1$ for every parameter.
-Effective sample sizes ranged from 47 to 15,000 across the set of parameters the Appendix for additional diagnostics).
-We used diffuse gamma priors for all variance hyperparameters and uniform priors for the correlation hyperparameters.
+We fit our models using Stan, an open-source software package which offers a suite of MCMC methods for statistical inference \citep{carpenter2017stan}.
+For each model we initialized two chains and let them mix long enough to ensure we had a potential scale reduction factor $< 1.05$ for every parameter.
+Effective sample sizes ranged from 48 to 15,000 across the set of parameters (see \ref{suppA} for additional diagnostics).
+Details on the Stan model scripts for $\pi(\cdot)$, $P(\cdot)$, and $R(\cdot)$ can be found in the companion GitHub repository for this paper.

-Due to the massive dimensionality of the joint posterior of the TPT model, we fit $T(\cdot)$ in two stages --- one stage to fit the top two layers of the hierarchy (position and global location parameters) and a second stage to fit the lower level of the hierarchy (player-specific parameters).
-After fitting the global location and position-specific parameters, we initialized the prior means of the player-specific parameters, $\boldsymbol \lambda $, at the corresponding posterior means of the position-specific parameter estimates, $\boldsymbol \hat{\zeta}$.

-Next, using the posterior draws of $\boldsymbol \zeta$ we simulated a sample of 1000 plays at the position level (roughly six games worth of plays), then refit the first stage of the TPT model on these simulated plays.\footnote{Details on how we simulate plays are in section 4.} We then used the posterior mean of the position-level variance parameter of these 1000 plays as the prior variance for $\boldsymbol \lambda$ in second stage of the estimation.
-Together, these strategies lead to a straightforward interpretation: the player-specific parameters are initialized using position-specific estimates with a weight of six games worth of plays.
-This allows us to shrink low-usage players’ transition probabilities toward the league average for their position while not swamping medium- to high-usage players with the position-specific estimates.
+Following \cite{franks2015characterizing} and \cite{cervone2016multiresolution}, both of which utilize Bayesian hierarchical models in conjunction with NBA optical tracking data, we use out-of-sample log-likelihood as a mechanism for model validation.
 Table \ref{tab:Model_validation} shows out-of-sample log-likelihoods for four models of increasing complexity for each component of the MDP.
-The transition model column, $T(\cdot)$, represents log-likelihoods computed using only the Cleveland Cavaliers TPT model (and corresponding out-of-sample data), whereas the other columns comprise the entire league.
+The transition model column, $P(\cdot)$, represents log-likelihoods computed using only the Cleveland Cavaliers TPT model, whereas the other columns comprise the entire league.
 For all three components, the models with player-specific shrinkage perform best.
 All subsequent references to MDP model components refer to the models in row D of Table \ref{tab:Model_validation}.